 This post here can help you have a conversation with your board about how it can become more strategic with its board recruitment and start to build diversity into its ethos.

 Be intentional about seeking diverse candidates.

 Diversity doesn’t just happen; you probably won’t find diverse candidates via traditional board recruitment methods (i.e. you can’t expect them to find you; you have to go and find them).
 Start thinking outside of the box when it comes to finding new and diverse candidates.
 These posts (here and here) give you some ideas and techniques to finding ‘non-traditional’ board members.

 It’s no use investing all of the effort, energy, and time on building a diverse board only to shun differences and disregard alternative perspectives and ideas.
 Find ways to draw out differences and use them to contribute positively to the board’s decision-making and the organisation’s activities.

 These techniques are available to all boards and don’t cost any money.
 All it takes is the desire to do things differently and an open and progressive mindset.

 Diversity in the boardroom should always be at the top of directors’ minds.
-It’s those boards that actually do something with the mindset that will survive and thrive into the future.
+It’s those boards that actually combine desire and action that will survive and thrive into the future.